 FutureThames aims to initiate, facilitate and support interdisciplinary and collaborative research in an attempt to fully understand the effects of climate change in the Thames basin.

 It is hoped this will involve not only the diverse threads of science within BGS, but also the wider environmental community and public bodies to provide a holistic approach to predicting and mitigating against climate change.

 The Thames basin refers to the catchment area of the River Thames and is particularly relevant because it encompasses Europe's largest megacity, the UK's principal aquifer and an extensive zone of coastal interaction.

 This presents a unique combination of geological, hydrogeological, environmental and socio-economic factors that are intrinsically linked by climate change.

 Understanding these links and encouraging seamless research and knowledge exchange between these areas of science and industry is essential if the impacts of environmental change in the Thames basin are to be quantified.

-Crucially, FutureThames aims to encourage collaboration between BGS and the research community/external organisations that have an interest in the Thames basin in order to fully understand potential impacts of climate change and to influence policy and decision-making.
+Crucially, FutureThames aims to encourage collaboration between BGS and the research community and external organisations that have an interest in the Thames basin, in order to fully understand potential impacts of climate change and to influence policy and decision-making.